-Having a boyfriend or girlfriend and dating can be exciting.
+Having a “someone special” and dating can be exciting.
 Experiencing new emotions and feelings towards others is a big part of puberty and growing up.
-It is normal for youth to want to have a dating relationship, but it is important for them to realize that some people never date.
+It is normal for youth to want to have a dating relationship, but it is important for them to realize that some people don’t date during their teen years and some people never date at all.

 It is possible to have good friendships without dating.
 There are no rules that say one must date, but some youth will feel pressure from their friends or the media.
 Others feel that dating will make them happier.